ericanafziger/portfolio/README.md

 ## Description

-This website will serve as a landing page for my Epicodus portfolio and resume.
+This website will host my Epicodus portfolio and resume.
 Visitors will begin at a very minimal home page, which gives my full name and the fact that this is a web programming portfolio.
 From there, users can navigate using the navbar at the top of the page.
 Other pages include: about, work, and resume.

 ## Setup